SegersIan/knowledge-base/content/cybersecurity/cryptography-and-kpi.md

 ## An Overview of Cryptography

-* Plain text - The actual text
-* Ciphertext - The encoded version of your text
-* Cipher - The method/technique to obfuscate/encode the text.
 * Cryptology -  The overarching science, and cryptography is its key component for creating secure systems
 * Steganography - Hide messages in plane sight using cryptograhic techiques in anohter file
   * Images, text, audio, video, etc...